ted-ncg/labs/15-transfer-service.md

                          int amount)
     ```

-1. Write tests to ensure the following:
+1. Write tests (and then the code to make it pass) for the following:

    1. Transferring money from one account (the *source*) to another (the *destination*) works

-   1. Attempting to transfer an amount <= 0 fails (throws an `InvalidAmountException`)
+   1. Attempting to transfer an amount <= 0, throws an `InvalidAmountException`

-   1. Attempting to transfer more money than the *source* account has throws an `InsufficientFundsException`
+   1. Attempting to transfer more money than the *source* account has, throws an `InsufficientBalanceException`

    1. If either account is `null`, it should throw an `IllegalArgumentException`.